miaukea/vehicle-builder/README.md

   4. Answer the following questions for the prompt
   5. Once the prompt is successfully filled out, the user can then choose different actions to perform with their vehicle(s)
   6. Once you are finished, enter "Exit" to exit the prompt

+  Here is a video walkthrough of how the program works: https://drive.google.com/file/d/1oCp00VmqXdlPQ4EnLzYEUMwJXS933adn/view?usp=sharingLinks to an external site.

   ## Questions
   https://github.com/miaukea